nickbrandt/GitLab/doc/integration/elasticsearch.md

 GitLab will allow you to revert to "basic search" when there are no search results and assuming that basic search is supported in that scope.
-This "basic search" will behave as though you don't have Elasticsearch enabled at all for your instance and search using other data sources (ie. Postgres data and Git data).
+This "basic search" will behave as though you don't have Elasticsearch enabled at all for your instance and search using other data sources (ie. PostgreSQL data and Git data).